 Because CUP can appear anywhere in the body, the initial symptoms vary.
-Usually, symptoms are related to the area of the body where the cancer is found, most commonly the liver, lungs, bones, or lymph nodes.
-These symptoms or signs may include the following.
+Usually, symptoms are related to the areas of the body where the cancer is found.
+Common sites of cancer involvement include the liver, lungs, bones, or lymph nodes.
+Symptoms or signs may include the following.
 Sometimes, people with CUP do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

 - Long-lasting pain in a specific area of the body

 - Loss of appetite or unexplained weight loss

 - A cough or hoarseness that doesn’t go away

 - Thickening or lump in any part of the body

 - Unusual bleeding or discharge